Information about Self-Directed Services

 Referral and Access to Self-Directed Services

-- In order to access Self-Directed Services, the individual has to be referred to the Front Door by their Medicaid Service Coordinator (MSC).
+- In order to access Self-Directed Services, the individual has to be referred to the Front Door by their Care Manager.

 - The individual and their parent or advocate must attend a Front Door Informational Meeting in order to begin the process of becoming eligible for Self-Directed Services.